 In case of either wrap or saturate, you may want to know when overflow occurs.
-You can define how Simulink handles each of these overflow conditions in the model by clicking on the Model
+You can define how Simulink handles each of these overflow conditions in the model by clicking on the Model error: An error message will be displayed in the diagnostic viewer and the simulation will be terminated.

-Configuration Parameters command () on the tool bar menu, or typing Ctrl-E. In the Configuration Parameters dialog box, under the Diagnostics \rightarrow Data Validity tab, you can specify values for the Wrap on Overflow and Saturate on Overflow fields.
+Configuration Parameters command () on the tool bar menu, or typing Ctrl-E. In the Configuration Parameters dialog box, under the Diagnostics → Data Validity tab, you can specify values for the Wrap on Overflow and Saturate on Overflow fields.
 Each of these fields can have one of the following settings: